-I became a father at the end of 2018 and since he’s been able to walk he has had an obession with bikes and I know it’s all my fault.
+I became a father at the end of 2018 and since he’s been able to walk he has had an obsession with bikes and I know it’s all my fault.

-The first bike I bought Monty was an indoor bike which had wide “double” wheel at the back to help with stability.
+The first bike I bought Monty was an indoor bike which had a wide “double” wheel at the back to help with stability.
 He absolutely loved it.
-He gained confidence and soon started to wizz around the house.
+He gained confidence and soon started to whizz around the house.

-The warmer weather had arrived, so me and Monty headed up to Marquis Drive over Cannock Chase, where he could have his first taste of cycling outdoors.
-The paths are wide and there is a lot of places to safely ride.
+The warmer weather had arrived, so Monty and I headed up to Marquis Drive over Cannock Chase, where he could have his first taste of cycling outdoors.
+The paths are wide and there are a lot of places to safely ride.

 He took a few moments but soon impressed everyone who walked passed, with most people commenting on how small he looked but that he was enjoying it.
 We didn’t venture far, but he seemed to love it.

 Monty’s first ride over Cannock Chase, at 17 months.
 May 2020.